Trinak91/aws-cybersecurity-home-lab/README.md

 filesystem.
 This reduces the risk of unauthorized users modifying files that could potentially be used to compromise system integrity or execute unauthorized code.

+### SUID File Assessment

+A search was performed for SUID-enabled regular files on the primary
+filesystem:

+    sudo find / -xdev -type f -perm -4000 -ls 2>/dev/null

+The command returned no results.

+### Security Assessment

+No SUID-enabled regular files were identified within the filesystem scope examined by this command.
+SUID files can be security-sensitive because they may execute with the privileges of their file owner, which is commonly `root`.

+Further validation can be performed to confirm the system's expected SUID binaries and ensure that no privileged executables are unnecessarily exposed.